orviwan/OpenGlassesFirmware/README.md

 - All streaming is handled by FreeRTOS tasks for maximum efficiency.
 - **Audio and photo streaming can run simultaneously, but BLE bandwidth is shared.
 For best reliability, avoid high-frequency photo capture during audio streaming.**

+## Connection Handling
+The firmware is designed to be resilient to unexpected client disconnections.
+If the BLE connection is lost for any reason, the device will automatically:
+1. Stop all ongoing photo and audio streaming.
+2. Reset the state of the photo manager to prevent inconsistent behavior.
+3. De-initialize the camera and microphone to conserve power.
+4. Restart BLE advertising, making it available for a new connection.

+This ensures that the device returns to a clean and predictable state, ready for the next client connection.

 ## How to Use μ-law (G.711) Audio Streaming

 To receive μ-law (G.711) audio from the OpenGlass device over BLE: